pg-spot-ops/pg-spot-operator/docs/README_backups.md

 support for `pgBackRest` with S3 storage.
 Backups could of course configured for network storage also, for the usual extra safety and (manual) PITR reasons.

+A typical restore takes a few minutes on network storage, and is proportional to the DB size when using volatile instance storage + restore from S3 (via pgBackRest).
+A 100GB DB size S3 restore takes about 10min on lower-end hardware.

 Note though that enabling backup still means a small data loss in case of VM eviction, assuming data is constantly written.
 The default average data loss window is around 1min (`backup.wal_archiving_max_interval=2min`) and for larger databases (100GB+), restoring in case of an eviction will take 10min+ and the operational side will suffer, so network storage